Paullllllllllllllllll/ChronoDownloader/README.md

 ## Configuration

 ChronoDownloader uses a JSON configuration file (`config.json` by default) to control all aspects of its behavior.
 You can specify an alternative config file using the `--config` flag or the `CHRONO_CONFIG_PATH` environment variable.
+For detailed guidance and sample configurations, see `CONFIG_GUIDE.md`.

 ### Configuration Overview